This page is dedicated to our friend and fellow SFT owner

 very special gig at Manchester Academy 3 in his honour to

-raise money for needy Pandas around the world.
+raise money for the sanctuary he volunteered at.
 The line up

 is quite amazing as the poster below will show.